 My directions here mostly focused on people coming from Bordeaux for a day trip.
 I will just mention that the two closest airports to Saint Emilion are the Bordeaux airport in Merignac and the little airport in Bergerac.

-Nonetheless, if your day trip to Saint Emilion includes a visit to more distant wineries I do recommend coming with a car.
+Nonetheless, if your day trip to Saint Emilion includes a visit to more distant wineries I do recommend coming by car – if you need to rent one click here.

 Where to park in Saint Emilion?